weilandia/coding-for-managers/deployment/README.md

   $ bundle install
   ```

-## Prepare Your App for Deploy: Update your database config
+## Prepare Your App for Deploy II: Update your database config

 1. Open `database.yml` (search for the file using `cmd p`)
 2. Now we need to update our `production` settings to use Postgres.
 Your production config should look like the following: